santosant/ip-trace-cli/README.md

 commands:

-trace < arguments >: "Returns a IP information, as Region, Country, City, Loc etc." how to use: iptracker trace 8.8.8.8
+trace < arguments >: "Returns a IP information, as Region, Country, City, Loc etc." how to use: iptracker 8.8.8.8

 ---

-version: "Returns Sofware version of the CLI"" how to use: iptracer version
+version: "Returns Sofware version of the CLI"" how to use: iptracker version

 ---

+hostname: "Returns the hostname from a IP" how to use: iptracker hostname 8.8.8.8